We could offer you one compelling reason why you need a password manager for business , but why not give you 68,680,741 reasons.

 A team password manager makes it easy for employees to safely and securely access your network and share data.
 You’ll be able to enjoy all the benefits of going paperless or allowing workers to work remotely because you’ll be better positioned to monitor and enforce password use.
 Moreover, you’ll have greater control over your passwords.
 As the administrator, you’ll have greater flexibility to grant and revoke access to work-related accounts and systems to select users and devices.

-Start protecting your business today with Dashlane Business, the team password manager trusted by more than 6,000 companies to create, enforce, and track effective access management, and features the only patented security architecture in the industry.
+Start protecting your business today with a business password manager, the team password manager trusted by more than 6,000 companies to create, enforce, and track effective access management, and features the only patented security architecture in the industry.
 Try it free for 30 days!